corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/cordapp-build-systems.md

 {{< note >}}
-This behaviour protects the node from executing contract code that was not vetted.
+This behavior protects the node from executing contract code that was not vetted.
 It is a temporary precaution until the Deterministic JVM is integrated into Corda whereby execution takes place in a sandboxed environment which protects the node from malicious code.

 {{< /note >}}